If you think this is another bit of click-bait list of fundraising ideas to do around Valentine’s Day, you’re half right.

 - Easter: While clearly a massive day for giving to local church parishes, in 1934 an enterprising group called the National Society For Crippled Children launched a campaign called Easterseals.
 Since then they have renamed the whole nonprofit to capitalize on the popularity of the Easter “seals” program.

 Valentine’s Day does have groups like Eve Ensler’s V-Day that promotes ending violence against women globally through performances of The Vagina Monologues and other awareness events.
 Their efforts have evolved to further awareness activities with One Billion Rising, which is focused on organized campaigns globally.
+More focused efforts on relationship health have also been on the rise, including One Love Foundation’s campaigns such as #LoveBetter.
 However, this is the day of love and there is still A LOT more room to build on socially impactful uses of the holiday for good.Americans spent around $18.2 billion on #ValentinesDay 2017.
 Time for a new #GivingTuesday?
-Here are… Click To Tweet
+Here are 13 easy fundraising ideas to get the ball rolling.
+Click To Tweet

 13 Simple Valentine’s Day Fundraising Ideas